mneedham/batch-import/readme.md

   then the property `name` will be indexed in the `users` index for each row with a value there
 * multiple files for nodes and rels, comma separated, without spaces like "node1.csv,node2.csv"
 * csv files can be zipped individually as *.gz or *.zip

-## Building Manually

-batch-import uses Maven which you can use to generate the latest version of the batch import tool:

-    git clone git@github.com:jexp/batch-import.git
-    cd batch-import
-    mvn clean compile assembly:single

-That will generate a JAR file in the 'target' directory:

-    $ ls -alh target/batch-import-jar-with-dependencies.jar
-    -rw-r--r--  1 markneedham  staff    23M 30 Jul 14:49 target/batch-import-jar-with-dependencies.jar

-You can then use that JAR as per the [usage section](#usage).

 ## Parameters